databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/SystemTableIntegration/_index.md

 without requiring extensive reconfigurations.

 * **Extended Data Retention for Azure Deployments in Overwatch**:
-Particularly advantageous for Azure deployments within the Overwatch environment, the use of system tables extends the audit log retention period beyond 30 days for audit log bronze.
-This eliminates the previous dependency on Events Hub, which had periodic data flushing or deletion.
-Overwatch users can now access historical audit logs for extended periods, facilitating in-depth analysis and compliance reporting.
+Particularly advantageous for Overwatch Azure deployments, the use of system tables extends the audit log retention period beyond 30 days for audit log bronze.
+This eliminates the previous dependency on Events Hub's retention period.

-## System Table Integration Specific Differences
+## System Table Integration Configuration Specific Differences
+As mentioned earlier, the deployment process is almost the same as other deployments.
+Therefore, the [Deployment Guide]({{%relref "DeployOverwatch"%}}) contains relevant information that will guide your deployment.
+Specific deviations are referenced below and detailed in this section of the documentation.

 * [System Table Integration Pre-Requisites]({{%relref "DeployOverwatch/SystemTableIntegration/SystemTablePreReq"%}})
 * [Configuration Details]({{%relref "DeployOverwatch/SystemTableIntegration/SystemTableConfiguration"%}})